 Campbell, Colin.
 2018.
 The Romantic Ethic and the Spirit of Modern Consumerism (New extended).
 Palgrave Macmillan.

-Gordon, M. 1982.
+Marshall, Gordon.
+1982.
 In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis.
 New York: Columbia University Press.

 Hamilton, Richard F. 1996.
 The Social Misconstruction of Reality: Validity and Verification in the Scholarly Community.
 New Haven and London: Yale University Press.